 You want to know the best way to make people more interested in what you have to offer?
-Take some of it away.
+Take some of it away by using gated content.

 What Is Gated Content?

 Gated content is online content that you have to fill in a form to get access to.
 This content could be just about anything: articles, videos, white papers, etc. The form itself might ask just for your email address, or you might need to provide your name, phone number, or other information in exchange for access.

 Here’s an example:

 As we’ll see, there are pros and cons to gating content.
 But, done right, it can make your content more appealing, help you to engage with your target audience, and result in better leads.
 In fact, we’ve seen amazing results from content locking, including one site that got 11,000 new subscribers in a month with a simple content upgrade.

 Case Study: See how this one digital agency used gated content to boost conversions by 62% and 2x their email list.